timekit-io/booking-js/README.md

   includeStyles:            true, // Inject fullCalendar and library styles in <head>
   showCredits:              true, // Display a "Powered by Timekit" attribution footer (thanks!)
   goToFirstEvent:           true, // Display and scroll to the first upcoming event in the calendar (to avoid showing a blank calendar)
-  bookingMode:              'instant', // Set which booking flow graph that should be used (also supports "confirm_decline", see below)
+  bookingGraph:              'instant', // Set which booking flow graph that should be used (also supports "confirm_decline", see below)

   // Timekit JS SDK (see below)
   timekitConfig:            { ... },